Mnguyener/Mnguyener/README.md

 ## About me

-Hi, my name is Michelle and I'm a programmer having fun with Linux.
-Lettuce try our best!
+Hi, I'm just a college student enjoying the mundanities of life and constantly exploring how to be a better programmer.

 <details>
 <summary>My languages based on skill level: </summary>